 Once you have seen a doctor, make sure you follow their orders to the letter.
 Failing to follow your doctor’s recommendations for recovery can also result in your claim being denied.

-Reach Out to a Car Wreck Lawyer for a Consultation Today
+Reach Out to an Alpharetta Car Wreck Lawyer for a Consultation Today

-If you have sustained an injury in an Alpharetta, GA car accident, there are plenty of calls to make and people with which to speak.
+If you have sustained an injury in an Alpharetta, GA motor vehicle accident, there are plenty of calls to make and people with which to speak.
 Beyond speaking to police, reporting the accident to your insurance company, getting your vehicle repair started, and speaking to the other driver and any witnesses, it is extremely important that you talk to two other people.
-First, make sure you speak to a doctor, and second, make sure you contact an experienced car accident lawyer like those at The Weinstein Firm serving Alpharetta, Georgia.
+First, make sure you speak to a doctor, and second, make sure you contact an experienced personal injury attorney at the Weinstein Firm serving Alpharetta, Georgia.
 Call us for a Free Consultation and legal advice.
 We will provide you relentless legal representation to get the compensation you deserve.